korymath/runkeeper-testing/README.md

 # runkeeper-testing

-Modified code from Kyle for comparing multiple similar length trials of the same distance.
+Modified code from @kylemath for comparing multiple similar length trials of the same distance.

 ## Details
 This matlab code works by smoothing the time derivative (smoothLength) of the GPX data and then plotting comparable runs of similar distances on the same plot.